 Step 1: Confirm the upholstery can be cleaned with water

-If the tag is missing, the fabric is vintage, or the sofa is an heirloom piece, treat it like an unknown: minimal moisture, test in a hidden area, and consider professional cleaning.
+If the tag is missing, the piece is vintage, or the fiber is unclear, assume less moisture is better and test in a hidden area first.

 Step 2: Dry soil removal first